operatorequals/terraform-provider-universe/README.md

 ## Renaming the Provider

+From the Terraform manual:

+> Resource names are nouns, since resource blocks each represent a single object Terraform is managing.
+Resource names must always start with their containing provider's name followed by an underscore, so a resource from the provider postgresql might be named postgresql_database.

 You can rename the provider itself.
 This could be to 'fake out' a normal provider to investigate its behaviour or emulate a defunct provider.

+Or maybe you just want a name you prefer.

 This can be achieved by copying or linking to the provider binary file with a name inclusive of the provider name:

 ```shell script